-Base any visual art project on scenes from the novel.
+- Base any visual art project on scenes from the novel.

-Research the art of the Penobscot people.
+- Research the origins of the graphic novel form.

 BUSINESS & TECHNOLOGY

 - Discuss the novel in conjunction with the Barnes and Noble blog post entitled “Examining Technology in the Apocalypse: Station Eleven.”
 (Link to the post: http://www.barnesandnoble.com/blog/sci-fi-fantasy/examing-technology-in-the-apocalypse-station-eleven/)

 - Technology is non-existent in the world of Station Eleven.
 How likely is it that the world would still be without electricity twenty years after a pandemic such as the one described in the novel?

 - Research systems of commerce other than coin or printed paper money.
 What system(s) has emerged in the word of the novel following the Georgia Flu?

 - Station Eleven is hardly the first fictional work to deal with post-apocalyptic society.
 Read the Washington Post guest blog by Professor Jim Dow as the basis for class discussion.
 The book Economics of the Undead is also a lively, if longer, starting point for projects or discussion.
 (Link to the blog: https://www.washingtonpost.com/news/volokh-conspiracy/wp/2014/07/23/economic-recovery-after-the-zombie-apocalypse/)

 - Stephen Hawking contends that the world needs to be prepared for a technology apocalypse.
 Read the article in International Business Times as the basis for a class discussion or project.

 - In the novel’s post-apocalyptic society, what forms of law enforcement remain, if any?